rjones-lf/iroha/docs/source/api/commands.rst

     :header: "Field", "Description", "Constraint", "Example"
     :widths: 15, 30, 20, 15

-    "Asset ID", "id of the asset", "<asset_name>#<domain_id>", "usd#morgan" "Amount", "positive amount of the asset to add", "> 0", "200.02"
+    "Account ID",	"account id in which to add asset",	"account_name@domain", "test@test" "Asset ID", "id of the asset", "<asset_name>#<domain_id>", "usd#morgan" "Amount", "positive amount of the asset to add", "> 0", "200.02"